adacalypse/modern-times-ADA/index.md

 </figure>

 ## Moore’s Law in the movie industry
-A few years later, at the dawn of the 20th century, "Horse in Motion", one of the first chronophotographs, stirred up the crowds [A].
+A few years later, at the dawn of the 20th century, "Horse in Motion", one of the first chronophotographs, stirred up the crowds [[20]].
 Then, with the advent of celluloid film, sequences became longer, more complex, and more popular until the birth of the movie industry.
 Technology is like a high-speed train traveling at full speed.
 One look at the number of films released over the last few decades suffices to notice its exponential expansion.

 {% include_relative figs/nb_movies_per_year.html %}